okbob/pspg/README.md

 Note: `footer_mode` should be disabled

-# Note - mouse
+## Note - mouse

 pspg try to use xterm mouse mode 1002, when terminal and ncurses are not too antique.
 If there are problems with usage - unwanted visual artefacts when you move with mouse when some mouse button is pressed, then 1. please, report issue (please, attach log file), 2. use an option `--no-xterm-mouse-mode` and `pspg` will not try to activate this mode.

-# Note - true color themes on KDE konsole terminal
+## Note - true color themes on KDE konsole terminal

-This terminal supports true colors, but only in direct mode (it doesn't allows to change the color definition from basic 256 color palete).
-You can use use `TERM=xterm-direct`.
-When `TERM` strings contains `direct` substring, `pspg` switch to use direct color.
-This mode requires some not too much old ncurses.
+On my Fedora this terminal doesn't correctly display true color themes.
+The basic problem is in default `TERM` setting, that is `xterm-256color`.
+Unfortunately, the `konsole` terminal is not fully compatible with `xterm`, and doesn't allow color changing.
+You can force direct colors by using the option `--direct-color` or by setting `TERM=xterm-direct`.
+Second option is more corect setting of `TERM` variable to `konsole-256color`.
+In this case the `pspg` will map the true rgb colors to supported 256 colors.

-# Note - compilation issue
+## Note - compilation issue

 Some linker issues can be fixed by:
 <pre>